sg893052/sonic-buildimage/system/penetration-test-fixes.md

 - Enabled redis db authentication by default to prevent read/write access from local unprivileged users.
 - Random passwords generated on every system boot up to be stored in a file shared across linux host and all containers with appropriate permissions set.
 - All Clients(cpp,python,go variants) to pass in the password parameter(read from the file) while accessing the redis db.
-- redis-cli client binary internally parses the password from an env variable (REDISCLI_AUTH) set.
+- redis-cli client binary internally parses the password from an env variable (REDISCLI_AUTH) set temporarily for that call instance.
 - Non-sudo users direct read/write access to redis db is prevented but the basic fixed show commands which depend on the redis db are added to sudoers file.

 ## 2.3 Docker Containers Running in Privileged Mode

 - Each service is running inside their own docker container in privileged mode.
-The privileged mode container doesn't offer security benefit of isolating but have full read/write access to host OS resources, such as file system, al
+The privileged mode container doesn't offer security benefit of isolating but have full read/write access to host OS resources, such as file system, allowing container escape or elevate privilege on the host OS.
+The docker socket on the host OS is also exposed inside mgmt-framework container, giving the container full control over all other docker containers and host OS.

 ##### Check the vulnerability
 - for c in $(docker ps --format '{{.Names}}'); do printf "$c:"; docker inspect $c --format {{.HostConfig.Privileged}}'; done